micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 ## Objective
 • Design and implement a system composed of multiple specialized agents that coordinate to accomplish a complex task, showcasing multi-agent, role-based behavior, and inter-agent collaboration.
+• Build a working multi-agent system that demonstrates transitioning from workflows to agents and designing multi-agent collaboration using orchestration frameworks
+  Project Objectives
+• This project, you'll design and implement a multi-agent system that demonstrates concepts such as:
+ - Tool Integration: Show how agents can extend their capabilities through built-in and custom tools
+ - Multi-Agent Collaboration: Design agents with distinct roles that communicate and coordinate effectively
+ - Agent Orchestration: Use an orchestration framework (LangGraph, CrewAI, AutoGen, or similar) for workflow management

 ## Requirements
 • Use of LangGraph or similar orchestration framework